EBI-Metagenomics/genomes-catalogue-pipeline/README.md

 - if the species representative genome should be re-assigned.

 For threshold values <= 100, the highest quality genome above the threshold is chosen as the new representative.
 If threshold > 100, the decision process changes to prioritise genome contiguity.
-The species represenative is replaced if there is a genome that satisfies the following conditions:
+The species representative is replaced if there is a genome that satisfies the following conditions:
 - QS and completeness is same or higher than the existing rep
 - Contamination is the same or less than the existing rep
 - N50 is at least 10% AND 10,000bp higher than that of the existing species rep (to account for small increases to an already low N50 - only a significant increase should justify a replacement)